zero-times/flutter_photo_manager/README.md

 await PhotoManager.editor.android.moveToTrash(list);
 ```

-The method supports Android 11 and above versions.
+The method support android 30 or higher.
 It will move the entities to trash.
-Throws exception when calling on Android 11-.
+If the method is called on android 29 or lower, it will throw an exception.

 #### Features for iOS or macOS